Graded Lie structure on cohomology of some exact monoidal categories: Schwede's and Hermann's formulas for Retakh's isomorphism

 Moreover, the morphism $\Phi=\big((\alpha^{K(g)}+1_{K(f)})-(\beta^{K(g)}+1_{K(f)})\big)\Phi_f:P\rightarrow \overline{K(g)}+K(f)$ is zero in all degrees except degree zero where it equals $ $.
 Let us define a morphism $s:P\rightarrow \overline{K(g)}+K(f)$ of degree~$-1$ by the equalities $s_i=(-1)^i $ for $0\le i\le n-3$, $s_{n-2}=(-1)^n\pi $ and $s_{n-1}=(-1)^{n+1}g$.
 It remains to note that $s$ is a homotopy for $\Phi$ and to apply Lemma \ref{preim}. \end{proof}

-\begin{remark} The proof of Lemma \ref{SchHer} can be obtained via an adaptation of the proof of \cite[Lemma 5.3.3]{Hermann2}, but we include our proof for convenience of the reader and because for us it seems to be more self-contained.
-Two isomorphisms between $\Ext_{\mathcal{C}}^{n-1}(X,Y)$ and $\pi_1\cExt_{\mathcal{C}}^n(X,Y)$ were defined in \cite{Hermann2}.
+\begin{remark} The proof of Lemma \ref{SchHer} can be obtained via an adaptation of the proof of \cite[Lemma 5.3.3]{Hermann2}, but we included our proof for convenience of the reader and because for us it seems to be more self-contained.
+Two isomorphisms between $\Ext_{\mathcal{C}}^{n-1}(X,Y)$ and $\pi_1\cExt_{\mathcal{C}}^n(X,Y)$ were used in our proof of Lemma \ref{SchHer} (cf.\ \cite[Theorem 5.3.3]{Hermann2}).
 The second one $\gamma'$ satisfies the equality $\gamma'_E(F)=\gamma_E\big((-1)^{n+1}F\big)$ and so allows to exclude a sign from the isomorphism stated in the lemma.
 In fact, the proof of \cite[Lemma 5.3.3]{Hermann2} starts with passing from $\gamma$ to $\gamma'$ and the sign appears exactly at this moment.
-We do not know why $\gamma$ is more used in \cite{Hermann2}, but actually $\gamma$ works better with injective resolutions while $\gamma'$ is more appropriate for projective resolutions. \end{remark}
+We do not know why $\gamma$ is used more in \cite{Hermann2}, but actually $\gamma$ works better with injective resolutions while $\gamma'$ is more appropriate for projective resolutions. \end{remark}